JetBrains/kotlinconf-app/README.md

 ### Building the code

  * Make sure you have the Android SDK installed
- * Open the project in IntelliJ IDEA (2017.3 EAP recommended)
+ * Open the project in IntelliJ IDEA (2019.3 recommended)
  * Create a file `local.properties` in the root directory of the project, pointing to your Android SDK installation.
 On Mac OS, the contents should be `sdk.dir=/Users/<your username>/Library/Android/sdk`.
 On other OSes, please adjust accordingly.
  * Run `./gradlew build`